Understand the NPSP Data Model

 (1) An app in Salesforce is a set of objects, fields, and other functionality that supports a business process.
 The NPSP is an app.
 You can see which app you’re using and switch between apps using the app launcher ( ).

-(2) Standard objects are objects that are included with Salesforce.
-Common business objects like account, contact, lead, and opportunity are all standard objects.
+(2) Objects that exist in your Salesforce org.
+There are two kinds of objects: standard and custom.
+Standard Objects are automatically included with Salesforce and serve common needs for businesses, like account, contact, lead, and opportunity.
 Custom objects are objects that you create and tailor to your organization's specific needs.

 (3) Records are the actual data associated with an object.
 Shown above is the record for all the data related to the Alvarez Family.